-"You know what, Hermione?" he glowered, his dark eyes blazing with a sudden fury.
+"You know what, Hermione?" he glowered, his dark eyes blazing with a sudden fury that made her stomach flip.
 "Fuck you and fuck your stupid friends–"

 He grabbed her by the arm once again, and she looked up immediately, ready to yank herself out of his grip.
 There was an ugly sneer curling his lips as he glared down at her, and it contorted his handsome face into something unrecognizable and cruel.
 She hated how commonplace that look had become.
 He'd been so happy, so carefree when they were younger.
 She missed that Blaise.
 The one who was kinder, sweeter… Abruptly her eyes began to water, but she forced the tears backward.
 She refused to cry in front of him.

 "You're not going anywhere," he whispered.
 Hermione had just enough time to frown in confusion before he uttered one word.
 "Incarcerous."